christophstrasen/WorldObserver/docs_internal/vision.md

 building ObservationStreams and helpers.
 Join windows bound how long records stay join‑eligible, group windows define over which slice of time/rows aggregates are computed, and distinct windows govern how long keys are remembered for de‑duplication.
-These knobs live inside built‑in streams and helpers (for example, “once per square” or “rooms with recent zombies”) and are not part of normal everyday API usage.
+These settings live inside built‑in streams and helpers (for example, “once per square” or “rooms with recent zombies”) and are not part of normal everyday API usage.
 Advanced users can still drop down to raw LQR builders when they need full control.